 The patient should give this form to their health care provider or to the Health Information Services/Medical Records Department at the site where they receive care.

 What if the patient no longer wants a designated person to communicate with their health care provider?

-For all Dean Clinic sites: The patient should inform their health care provider that they no longer authorize communications with the designated person(s) about their medical condition AND send written verification of this fact to:
+For all Dean Medical Group sites: The patient should inform their health care provider that they no longer authorize communications with the designated person(s) about their medical condition AND send written verification of this fact to:

-Dean Clinic Attention: Release of Information Specialist Health Information Services 1313 Fish Hatchery Road Madison, WI 53715
+Dean Medical Group Attention: Release of Information Specialist Health Information Services 1313 Fish Hatchery Road Madison, WI 53715

 Click here to find clinic locations